ElitsaDev/sudoku/README.md

 # New functionality
 Users can change the theme of the screen.
 In LocalStorage is saved the user's current theme settings.
 ![image](https://github.com/ElitsaDev/sudoku/assets/94979851/bc4e5b34-78a5-4123-bfd4-619c20c0c7fb)

+# Play game
+The game is uploaded to: https://game-sudoku.netlify.app/